ch3chu/HookChecker/README.md

 # HookChecker
-Tool to identify functions hooked by an EDR
+Tool to identify functions hooked by an EDR (just looking for 0xe9 (jmp))